Lens Flares in After Effects [updated]

 By Rich Young | November 11, 2011

-The built-in lens flares in Adobe products are quite long-in-the-tooth, but there are a bunch of tutorials, tools, and real world examples to help you get beyond the common look.
-The most recent tutorial by VinhSon Nguyen aims to Breathe Life Back Into After Effects Lens Flares.
-[Plus, two noteworthy plug-in comparisons have been added to the Tools section.]
+The built-in lens flares in Adobe products are quite long-in-the-tooth, but there are a bunch of tutorials, 3rd-party tools, and real world examples to help you get beyond the common look.
+Plus, two more noteworthy plug-in comparisons have been added to the Tools section.

 Several years ago, Graymachine posted Breath life into stale Lens Flares, which explained "using shapes, Trapcode Shine (or the built-in CC Lightburst), and expressions to breath new life into the old AE Lens Flare".
 It comes with a CS3 project that has Brainstorm variations from Shape ‘points' and Position and Trapcode Shine Colors:

 Grant Swanson shows you one way to think outside the box in his After Effects tutorial video, Anamorphic Lens Flare.
-He used the Glow filter with Glow Dimensions set to "Horizontal" only and several refinements to quickly get a different look.
+He used the Glow filter with Glow Dimensions set to "Horizontal" only and several refinements to quickly get a different look without 3rd-party filters.